AngelEsquit/command-line-clue/game/notebook.md

 - 'cd ../..' goes up two levels
 - and so on...

+New Clue:

+Something tells me we should go back and check somewhere else in the town hall.

+Hint: You'll need to go back several directories to reach this location.
+Remember that you can use multiple '../' to go up multiple levels:
+- 'cd ..'    goes up one level
+- 'cd ../..' goes up two levels
+- and so on...

 *Use this space to record your findings and deductions...*